 (d) During the occurrence of the emergency, the owner or operator took all reasonable steps to minimize levels of excess emissions; and

-(e) The notification to the Department contained a description of the emergency, any steps taken to mitigate emissions, and corrective actions taken.
+(e) The notification to DEQ contained a description of the emergency, any steps taken to mitigate emissions, and corrective actions taken.

 (2) The person seeking to establish the occurrence of an emergency has the burden of proof by a preponderance of the evidence.